AndrewBubnov/teletype/README.md

    - **Reply**: Users can reply to specific messages.

   Additional option for Image Messages and Photo messages: **Download**.

+- **Real-time Indication**: Users can observe when their conversation partner is actively typing a message.
+The "is typing..." indicator disappears if the typing user pauses for more than 5 seconds and resumes upon continuing typing.

 - **Unified Chat and Message Selection**: Users can enter multi-select mode for both chats and messages.
 For chats, it is activated by long-pressing a chat, and for messages, users can choose the "Select" option from the context menu.
 In this mode, users can manually select individual chats/messages or use the "Select all" button to choose all chats/messages at once for deletion.
 Deletion options include removal by the message sender only or by both chat participants.